gazpachoking/jsonref/docs/index.rst

 within your data structure, you can use the data as if it does not contain references at all.

-The class method :meth:`JsonRef.replace` will replace all references is whatever object you pass it.
+The class method :meth:`JsonRef.replace` will replace all JSON references in whatever object you pass it.
 There are several other options you can pass, seen below.